Gisborne District Council's water alert levels apply to all domestic residents using the city's water supply.

 There are no water restrictions in place, but please conserve water at all times

-We encourage you to conserve water at all times.
+We encourage you to reduce water use around the home.

 Water restriction levels

-These are the alert levels that can be used when water level in our reservoirs are low or our water treatment plant can't make enough water to keep up with demand.
+Water restrictions are put in place when the water level in our reservoirs are low or our water treatment plant can't make enough water to keep up with demand.

 Questions & Answers about water use during restrictions.